 The Audit Committee comprises Mr Chua Kim Chiu (Chairman), Mr Lai Teck Poh, Ms Christina Ong and Mr Tan Ngiap Joo.
 All the Committee members are independent Directors.
 Three members, including the Chairman, have recent and relevant accounting or related financial management expertise or experience.
-The members have not been partners or directors of KPMG, the external auditors, and none of them hold any financial interest in KPMG.
+The members have not been partners or directors of KPMG LLP, the external auditor, and none of them hold any financial interest in KPMG LLP.

-The Audit Committee performs the functions specified in the Companies Act, the Code, the SGX-ST Listing Manual and MAS' corporate governance regulations and guidelines.
+The Audit Committee performs the functions specified in the Companies Act, the Code, the Singapore Exchange

+Securities Trading Limited (SGX-ST) Listing Manual, and the corporate governance regulations and guidelines issued by the Monetary Authority of Singapore (MAS).